Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Background

-\fi where $\v{G}_n$ is the linear dynamics operator, $\v{R}_n$ and $\v{Q}_n$ are covariance matrices of the noise and innovations, and $\v{\est{x}}_{n-1}$ and $\v{P}_{n-1}$ are the previous signal estimate and its covariance.
-Here, we use $\norm{\cdot}_{\v{B}}$ to denote the norm induced by the positive-definite matrix $\v{B}$ (i.e., $\norm{\v{a}}^2_{\v{B}} = \v{a}^T \v{B} \v{a}$).
-Thus, the Kalman filter may be interpreted as the solution to a least-squares problem which is regularized by the dynamics model.
-The Kalman filter and its extensions \cite{Haykin2001KalmanNN, Wan2000UnscentedKalman} have been used exhaustively in many applications throughout science and engineering.

-Sparsity models have also received much attention from the research community in recent years.
-A vector $\v{x} \in \complex^N$ is said to be sparse if only a few of its elements are non-zero (i.e., $\norm{\v{x}}_0 \ll N$, where $\norm{\cdot}_0$ indicates the number of non-zero elements in the operand).
-Suppose $\v{y}$ contains noisy observations of $\v{x}$ through a linear measurement operator $\v{A} \in \complex^{M \times N}$.
-For example, results in the field of compressed sensing show that under certain conditions on $\v{A}$, $\v{x}$ may be recovered from $\v{y}$ even when $M \ll N$.
-Of the many sparse inverse algorithms that exist (e.g., \cite{Pati1993OMP, Tropp2007OMP, Needell2009CoSaMP, Candes2005L1Magic, Kim2007InteriorPointL1, Malioutov2005Homotopy, Figueiredo2007GradientProjection}), one popular optimization-based approach is Basis-Pursuit Denoising (BPDN) \cite{Donoho2005SparseNonnegative}:
+A vector $\bm{x} \in \mathbb{C}^N$ is said to be sparse if only a few of its elements are non-zero.
+Suppose $\bm{y}$ contains noisy observations of $\bm{x}$ through a linear measurement operator $\bm{A} \in \mathbb{C}^{M \times N}$.
+For example, results in the compressed sensing literature show that under certain conditions on $\bm{A}$, $\bm{x}$ may be recovered from $\bm{y}$ even when $M \ll N$.
+Of the many sparse inverse algorithms that exist (e.g., \cite{Tropp2007OMP, Candes2005L1Magic}), one popular optimization-based approach is Basis-Pursuit Denoising (BPDN):

-We may interpret this as the solution to a least-squares problem with the $\ell_1$-norm as a sparsifying regularizer with parameter $\lambda>0$ controlling the trade-off between measurement fidelity and signal sparsity.
-Reweighted-$\ell_1$ (RWL1) is one notable variation of BPDN that uses a hierarchical model called a Laplacian Scale Mixture to impose separate distributions on individual coefficients \cite{Candes2008RWL1,Garrigues2010GroupSparseCoding}.
-Expectation maximization is then employed to estimate the signal, resulting in an iterative refinement of the signal via